SOLT Calibration Standards Creation

 return medium, line

-# Capacitance is defined with respect to the port impedance offset_z0, not the lossy
+# Capacitance is defined with respect to the system reference impedance ref_z0, not the

-# methods are (correctly) referenced to the port impedance.
+# `medium.open()` methods are (correctly) referenced to z0_port, which has been set to

 if c0 or c1 or c2 or c3: